Jesse Brouwer, PT, DPT, CMP

 Clint was born and raised in southern California where he met and married his childhood sweet heart.
 He has three grown boys who he has loved coaching throughout the years in various sports.

 He started his college journey at The University of Redlands where he played football and general studies, then to California Polytechnic State University in San Luis Obispo to pursue interest in architecture/construction management and finally graduated from the Loma Linda University with a degree in Occupational Therapy.

 Over the years he has worked in a variety of settings including: General Outpatient Rehabilitation, Burn Rehabilitation, Ergonomic design and implementation, part of a Digital Replantation Team and then specializing in Hand and Upper Extremity Rehabilitation.

 Clint enjoys the outdoors, sports, vacationing anywhere and involvement in his church activities.

-Jayme was born and raised in Spokane, WA and completed a Bachelor’s of Arts in Social Sciences from Washington State University in 2010.
+Jayme was born and raised in Spokane, WA and completed a Bachelor of Arts in Social Sciences from Washington State University in 2010.
 She went on to get her Master’s in Occupational Therapy at Eastern Washington University in 2013.
-She started her career working at an outpatient clinic on Whidbey Island for 3 years and recently moved back to Spokane to work at Spokane Occupational and Hand Therapy.
-She loves the challenge of working with intricate hand injuries and disorders, and enjoys incorporating meaningful activities into therapy.
-Jayme’s goal is to collaborate with clients to help them independently complete the daily, work and recreational activities that they need and want to accomplish.
+Jayme passed her certification exam to become a Certified Hand Therapist in 2019.
+She loves the challenge of working with intricate hand injuries and strives to incorporate individualized meaningful activities into each client’s therapy sessions and goals.
+She also enjoys the creative process that goes into fabricating splints.